 What is the Role of Counselors?

 Counselors do not have the tools or the time, however, to resolve the underlying trauma.
-As Dr. Gabor Maté, a respected addiction doctor, explains, “The question is not why the addiction, but why the pain.”
+As Dr. Gabor Maté, a well-respected addiction doctor, explains, “The question is not why the addiction, but why the pain.”
 Very rarely do counselors address such deeper issues.
 In contrast, therapists focus not only the addiction but the childhood suffering behind it.
 But such therapy takes time and effort.

-Key Differences Between a Counselor and a Therapist
+Key Differences Between Counselor Vs Therapist

-- Counselors do not require an advanced degree to provide services
+- Counselors do not require an advanced degree to provide services.

-- “Therapist” is a protected title that requires licensure to operate
+- “Therapist” is a protected title that requires licensure to operate.

-- Therapists primarily work in private practice, providing long-term treatment
+- Therapists primarily work in private practice, providing long-term treatment.

-- Counseling focuses on particular problems like addiction or stress management
+- Counseling focuses on particular problems like addiction or stress management.

-- More long-term, psychotherapy focuses on a broader range of issues
+- More long-term, psychotherapy focuses on a broader range of issues.

 While counselors provide relief and support in a crisis like drug interventions and grief management, therapists handle long-term mental health challenges.
 For example, a counselor is not qualified to singlehandedly treat bipolar disorder or clinical depression.
 Such chronic mental health issues require the advanced expertise of a therapist.
 Often, a therapist works in conjunction with a psychiatrist or doctor, who can help with medication management, thus prescribing drug regimens when needed.